-The LVN-Transition program is for individuals who currently hold a license to practice as a Licensed Vocational Nurse in the state of Texas and have at least approximately one year of nursing experience.
+The LVN-Transition program is for individuals who currently hold a license to practice as a Licensed Vocational Nurse in the state of Texas and have approximately one year of nursing experience.

 Admission is on a competitive basis, utilizing GPA in prerequisite and co-requisite courses, entrance exam scores (TEAS V), and academics completed.
 Students who are accepted will complete a 4 semester course of study which will begin with the Summer I semester.
 After successfully completing the summer courses the LVN-Transition students will join the generic students for the fall semester.
 The LVN-Transition students will graduate the following May.
 After successful completion of the program, students are eligible to sit for the RN licensure exam.